sicario001/GTStore/doc/project_4_test_report.md

 ...
 ```

-Because we are allowing you to demo your code, you can choose whatever is easiest for you.
 You must also provide some way to kill storage processes.
-This can be done directly by sending a signal to the storage process pid e.g. `kill -9 pid`, or you can design a different way of doing this.
-We will use this capability to test for availability in the case of storage node permanent failure.
+This can be done directly by sending a signal to the storage process pid e.g. `kill -9 pid`, or you can design a different way of doing this (such as killing it after some specified time in your test scenario).

 ## Client Driver
 Please write a client driver program that connects to the service, and performs a single GET or PUT operation: